mlhartme/stool/README.md

 Directions (or, more explicitly: the direction list) define how to create and publish stages.
 Stage directions are the directions the stage was created or last published with.

-Directions look like this:
+Directions look something like this:

     DIRECTIONS: "hello"
     EXTENDS: "kutter"
     image: "myregistry/hello:1.0.0"
-    cert: "${exec('cert.sh', stage)}"
+    cert:
+      private: true
+      expr: "script.cert(stage)"

 Each direction has a name and an expression, directions have a subject and can extend other direction (i.e. inherit all directions).

 Directions define the available variables of the stage, the expression is evaluated to determine the initial values.

 The expression is denoted as a string.
-You can use [Freemarker](https://freemarker.apache.org) templating in it, and Stool provides Freemarker functions to invoke shell scripts.
+You can use [Freemarker](https://freemarker.apache.org) templating in it, and every toolkit script is available as a Freemarker function.

-You usually define directions in a `directions.yaml` file and attach them to images in a `directions` label.
+Applications usually define directions in a `directions.yaml` file and attach them to images in a `directions` label.

+In addition, Stool is usually configured with pre-defined directions in its toolkit.

-Technically, directions specify a Helm chart and evaluate its values.
+Technically, directions specify a Helm chart and how to evaluate its values.
 I.e. directions supply all info needed for Helm install/upgrade.

+### Toolkit

+The toolkit defines a set of charts, scripts and directions.

 ### Variables